purepisces/DeepLearningSystem/hw2/hw2_part1.md

 **Concept**:

 -   Kaiming Normal Initialization is a weight initialization method specifically designed for deep neural networks using ReLU (Rectified Linear Unit) or similar activation functions.
 It was introduced by He et al. in their 2015 paper, _"Delving deep into rectifiers: Surpassing human-level performance on ImageNet classification."_
--   Unlike Xavier Initialization, which is designed for activations that can output both positive and negative values (like sigmoid or tanh), Kaiming Initialization accounts for the fact that ReLU activations only output positive values.
-This method helps to maintain the variance of the activations throughout the layers, preventing issues like vanishing or exploding gradients during training.
+-   Unlike Kaiming Uniform Initialization, which uses a uniform distribution, Kaiming Normal Initialization uses a normal (Gaussian) distribution to initialize the weights.
+This method is particularly useful for ensuring that the network starts with weights that maintain stable variances of activations, thereby preventing the gradients from either vanishing or exploding during backpropagation.

 **Why It's Used**: